brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ## <a name="Feats"></a>5 Feats for Utility

-Even with mundane and magic items, there are still some gaps in what players can do—or a player may just not want to carry around a dozen vials of oil and acid everywhere they go, which is totally understandable.
+Even with mundane and magic items, there are still some gaps in what players can do—or a player may just not want to carry around a dozen vials of oil and acid everywhere they go, which is understandable.
 Some feats increase utility by opening up some basic magic to any character, and these basic spells can go a long way in increasing the utility of a character.
 Here are 5 feats that can add utility to any character.

 ### Magic Initiate